Sleep and Screens: How Your Devices Are Stealing Your Rest

 It’s 11 PM.
 You told yourself you’d be asleep by now.
 But here you are, phone in hand, scrolling through videos you won’t remember tomorrow.
 “Just five more minutes,” you think—for the third time.

 Sound familiar?
 You’re not alone.
-About 90% of adults use screens within an hour of bedtime at least a few nights per week, and most keep their phone in the bedroom.
-That habit is stealing more than just time—it’s stealing your rest.
+Surveys commonly find that many adults use screens close to bedtime and keep phones in or near the bedroom.
+That habit can steal more than just time—it can steal your rest.

 The Science of Screen-Disrupted Sleep